jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 *Updated on 15Mar2024*

 ## 0 User Support
 If you need support for your application, please use this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) to create a ticket with title “ReCaS HPC/GPU: Jupyter Lab support” and then describe your issue.

+Please provides all needed information to make easier the solution of you situation, like notebook absolute path, screenshot, and so on.

 **It is STRONGLY advised to subscribe to the recas-hpu-gpu mailing list.
 Create a ticket with the title “ReCaS HPC/GPU: subscribe to the mailing list”.**